openstack/glance/doc/source/user/statuses.rst

 Task Statuses
 =============

-Tasks in Glance can be in one the following statuses:
+Tasks in Glance can be in one of the following statuses:

 * ``pending``